-- (1) "Acting Mayor" means the member who, in accordance with section 11 of this Bylaw, is responsible for acting in the place of the Mayor when the office of the Mayor is vacant. - (2) "City" means the City of Langley. - (3) "Corporate Officer" means the appointed Corporate Officer for the City and his or her designate. - (4) "City Hall" means the City of Langley City Hall located at 20399 Douglas Crescent, Langley, British Columbia. - (5) "Closed Meeting" means a meeting or part thereof closed to the public. - (6) "Committee" means a standing, select or other committee of Council, but does not include Committee of the Whole. - (7) "Committee of the Whole" means the Committee of the whole Council. - (8) "Community Spotlight" means an individual, group or organization providing information or updates on an event or activities. - (9) "Council" means the Council of the City. - (10) "Councillor" means a Councillor of the City. - (11) "Delegation" means an individual group or organization making a request of Council, monetary or otherwise.
+- (1) "Acting Mayor" means the member who, in accordance with section15 of this Bylaw, is responsible for acting in the place of the Mayor when the office of the Mayor is vacant. - (2) "City" means the City of Langley. - (3) "Corporate Officer" means the appointed Corporate Officer for the City and his or her designate. - (4) "City Hall" means the City of Langley City Hall located at 20399 Douglas Crescent, Langley, British Columbia. - (5) "Closed Meeting" means a meeting or part thereof closed to the public. - (6) "Consent Agenda" means the process by which non-controversial, routine meeting items are grouped into a single agenda item and approved in one motion, rather than through separate motions. - (7) "Council Committee" means a standing or select committee, as defined in the Community Charter, and any other body established by Council that is composed solely of council members but does not include Committee of the Whole. - (8) "Committee Clerk" means the staff person responsible for providing administrative support to a committee in compliance with the requirements of this bylaw